tonyly/the_refactory/README.md

 todo

 10/16-10/20
-- deleting users on admin deletes everything
+- deleting users on admin deletes everything (children deletion)
-- dont delete clients when i delete a project
+  - don't delete clients when i delete a project
-- edit password issue
 - jenky screen issue, what is it?

-- message functionality
 - client page
+- message feature

 Misc.
   - heroku test (with seeds & restart)